 Miss any one of these three things busy entrepreneurs must do no matter what and you’ll likely end up somewhere different than you expected.
-In today’s blog, we explore the gritty truth about the three simple (but not easy) pieces you need to get where you really want to go.
+Let’s explore the gritty truth about the three simple (but not easy) pieces you need to get where you really want to go.

 From every day “to-do” lists to New Year’s Resolutions, goal setting is part of the human experience.
 Goal setting helps focus energy and effort.

-Yet, if goal setting is so ingrained in our nature, why are most people so bad at it?
-After seeing the pattern with many clients over the years, I believe it has something to do with the way we approach it.
+Yet, if goal setting is so ingrained in our nature, what makes it so ineffective?
+Seeing the pattern with many clients over the years, I believe it has something to do with the way we approach it.